derek-knox/Notes/Asynchronous Programming in JavaScript - Jafar Husain.md

 - `concatAll` - observable of observables that mitigates race conditions by ensuring async sequence is respected (similar to flattening a 2D array)
 - `takeUntil` - utility for composing a source observable with a stop observable that auto disposes when the stop observable dispatches (`onNext` or `onComplete`)
+- `mergeAll` - observable of observables like `concatAll` but sequence is ignored in favor of first-come, first-served